Rideshare Accident Attorney IN Austin

 Do I have to go to court?

 Most rideshare accident claims settle without trial.
-However, your case should be prepared from day one as if it will go to court — because thorough case development and a clear willingness to litigate often produce better settlement outcomes and protect your position if a fair resolution cannot be reached.
+However, cases should be prepared from day one as if they will go to court — because thorough case development and a clear willingness to litigate often produce better settlement outcomes and protect a claimant's position if a fair resolution cannot be reached.

 Legal Disclaimer